Kevin-Ngo/surfevolvergui/README.developer.md

 ~~~~~

 ## A Quick Rappture Overview
 When you start developing with Rappture, you'll see that it is all ran on the Linux Bash.
+The "documentation" can be found [here](https://nanohub.org/infrastructure/rappture/wiki/Documentation); however, in my experience, the online YouTube series for Development with Rappture and the "examples page" were far more useful.
+This series can be watched [here](https://youtu.be/2g7lgOr8SJ4) and for the trunk examples, if you have a nanoHUB account with permissions, it can be found [here](https://nanohub.org/infrastructure/rappture/browser/trunk/examples/zoo?order=name).

 ### Commands:
 ~~~~